AIOZNetwork/aiozjs/README.md

 The full API documentation is hosted at [cosmos.github.io/cosmjs].
 This is a bit tricky to navigate and requires basic TypeScript understanding.
-It is helpful if you have want to look up details for advanced use cases.
+It is helpful if you want to look up details for advanced use cases.
 This documentation is auto-generated based on the current main branch and can occasionally diverge from the latest release.